-"Think of the Whole30 like pushing the reset button with your health, habits and relationship with food," says Urban.
-"For 30 days, you'll eliminate foods that are really commonly problematic (to varying degrees) in one of four areas — your cravings and emotional relationship with food, your blood sugar regulation and hormonal balance, your digestion and your immune system."
+"Think of Whole30 like pushing the reset button with your health, habits and relationship with food," says Urban.
+"For 30 days, you'll eliminate foods that are commonly problematic (to varying degrees) in one of four areas — your cravings and emotional relationship with food, your blood sugar regulation and hormonal balance, your digestion and your immune system."

 How Does It Work?